-

 •

-My (mysterious) Grandma made red bean cookies that were practically legendary in my family.
-Unfortunately I was not blessed with the opportunity to savour the real deal, but Abang Fauzi definitely remembers watching her make the cookies, and among my siblings I think he loved them the most.
+My mysterious grandma made red bean cookies (pastries?) that were practically legendary in my family.
+Unfortunately I was not blessed with the opportunity to savour the real deal, but my brother definitely remembers watching her make the cookies, and among my siblings I think he loved them the most.
+The pastry for Nenek’s red…

 -